huggingface/blog/simple_sdxl_optimizations.md

 In SDXL, a variational encoder (VAE) decodes the refined latents (predicted by the UNet) into realistic images.
 The memory requirement of this step scales with the number of images being predicted (the batch size).
 Depending on the image resolution and the available GPU VRAM, it can be quite memory-intensive.

 This is where “slicing” is useful.
 The input tensor to be decoded is split into slices and the computation to decode it is completed over several steps.
-This save memory and allows larger batch sizes.
+This saves memory and allows larger batch sizes.

 ```python
 pipe = StableDiffusionXLPipeline.from_pretrained(